Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Emergence of the gravitational interaction

-This implies that in order to have a the metastable equilibrium regime at $t=(2n+1)T$, in addition with the matter Hamiltonian \eqref{matterhamiltonian}, an additional piece of dynamical systems described by the Hamiltonian $\widehat{H}_{Lipschitz,t}$ is needed.

-If we assume that the matter Hamiltonian \eqref{matterhamiltonian} must be positive definite on physical states, then the $1$-Lipschitz Hamiltonian should have negative eigenvalues only.
-Moreover, the function $\kappa(u,p,t,\tilde{\tau})$ in the quantum Hamiltonian \eqref{randershamiltoniant} takes values in the interval $[0,1]$.
-Hence the positiveness of the matter Hamiltonian is extended to all $t\in [0,(2n+1)T]$.
-This implies the consistency of the positiveness of the energy level for the quantum Hamiltonian for matter \eqref{matterhamiltonian}, since the quantum mechanics description is associated with the full $U_t$ dynamics.
+This implies that in order to have the metastable equilibrium point at the instant $t=(2n+1)T$, in addition with the matter Hamiltonian \eqref{matterhamiltonian}, an additional piece of dynamical variables whose described by the Hamiltonian $\widehat{H}_{Lipschitz,t}$ is needed.
+On the other hand, if we assume that the matter Hamiltonian \eqref{matterhamiltonian} must be positive definite when acting on physical states, then the $1$-Lipschitz Hamiltonian should have negative eigenvalues only.
+Hence for Hamilton-Randers models the positiveness of the matter Hamiltonian is extended to all $t\in [0,(2n+1)T]$.
+This implies the consistency of the positiveness of the energy level for the quantum Hamiltonian for matter \eqref{matterhamiltonian} in the whole process of the $U_t$-evolution.
+We can reverse this argument.
+If $\widehat{H}_{Lipschitz,t}$ is negative definite, then $\widehat{H}_{matter,t}$ must be positive definite.
+This property is related with the analogous property of gravitational interaction.